GLOBAL MARKETS-Shares fall as Chinese data dims economic outlook

 Oil prices recorded their biggest fall in six weeks on Monday after a report that OPEC continued to boost crude production triggered a wave of profit-taking from last week's 11-week high.

-Crude prices struggled to recover any of that ground on Tuesday, with Brent futures up only 0.2 percent at $49.97 per barrel and U.S. futures flat at $47.12.
+Crude prices recovered some of that ground on Tuesday, with Brent futures up 1 percent in early European trade to $50.37 per barrel.

 Fed Governor Lael Brainard reinforced such expectations, saying late on Monday the Fed should hold off on any interest rate hike until it is clear that a global slowdown, difficulties in China, and other international risks will not push the U.S. recovery off course.

-The yields on 10- and 30-year U.S. Treasury bonds fell 4 basis points to 2.05 percent and 2.88 percent , while benchmark German Bund yields were down around 1 basis point.
+The yields on 10- and 30-year U.S. Treasury bonds fell 5 basis points to 2.04 percent and 2.87 percent , while benchmark German Bund yields were down around 1-2 basis points.

-The dollar's value against a basket of six major currencies dropped to 94.5 on Tuesday, its lowest in almost a month, and the euro rose as much as 0.5 percent to $1.1410.
+The dollar's value against a basket of six major currencies dropped to 94.5 on Tuesday, its lowest in almost a month, and the euro rose 0.5 percent to $1.1410.

 "The drop in oil prices has taken Treasury yields back down again, and tightening in the Treasury/Bund spread encourages euro/dollar to probe the top of the current range - $1.1460 is the key level ... and a test looks likely," said Societe Generale currency analysts in a client note on Tuesday.

 Emerging market currencies also lost momentum after recent gains.
 The Indonesian rupiah and the Malaysian ringgit , big winners last week from broad relief rally in risk assets, both fell about 1 percent.
-(Reporting by Jamie McGeever; Editing by Jeremy Gaunt; To read Reuters Global Investing Blog click here; for the MacroScope Blog click on blogs.reuters.com/macroscope; for Hedge Fund Blog Hub click on blogs.reuters.com/hedgehub)
+(Editing by Catherine Evans; To read Reuters Global Investing Blog click here; for the MacroScope Blog click on blogs.reuters.com/macroscope; for Hedge Fund Blog Hub click on blogs.reuters.com/hedgehub)

 * Says Kent T. Lucien, vice chair, currently Bank of Hawaii's chief financial officer, will become chief strategy officer